United Kingdom and the American Civil War: Possibility of recognizing Confederacy

-The possibility of recognizing the Confederacy came to the fore late in the summer of 1862.
+Outside of the Trent Affair, the other possibility of recognizing the Confederacy came to the fore late in the summer and fall of 1862.
 At that time, as far as any European could see, the war seemed to be a stalemate.
 The US attempt to capture the Confederate capital had failed, and in the east and west alike, the Confederates were on the offensive.
 Charles Francis Adams Sr., warned Washington that the British government might very soon offer to mediate the difficulty between North and South, which would be a polite but effective way of intimating that in the opinion of Britain, the fight had gone on long enough and should be ended by giving the South what it wanted.
 Recognition, as Adams warned, risked all-out war with the United States.
 War would involve an invasion of Canada, a full-scale American attack on British shipping interests worldwide, an end to American grain shipments that were providing a large part of the British food supply, and an end to British sales of machinery and supplies to the US.
 The British leadership, however, thought that if the Union armies were decisively defeated, the US might soften its position and accept mediation.

 Earl Russell, British Foreign Secretary, had given Mason no encouragement, but after news of the Second Battle of Bull Run reached London in early September, Palmerston agreed that in late September, there could be a cabinet meeting at which Palmerston and Russell would ask approval of the mediation proposal.
 Then, Russell and Palmerston decided not to bring the plan before the cabinet until they got further word about Lee's invasion of the North.
+Eventually, the British under Palmerston and Russell would compile a mediation proposal with France's Napoleon III and Austria-Hungary's Franz Joseph I in which all three parties would diplomatically recognize the Confederacy and mediate peace with the Union.
 If the Northerners were beaten, the proposal would go through; if Lee failed, it might be well to wait a little longer before taking any action.

 The British working-class population, most notably the British cotton workers who suffered the Lancashire Cotton Famine, remained consistently opposed to the Confederacy.
 A resolution of support was passed by the inhabitants of Manchester and sent to Lincoln.
 His letter of reply has become famous: